+44 (0) 20 7440 6900

 Acting for a global aluminium producer against a major international financial institution in a LCIA arbitration with claims and counterclaims in excess of USD 100 million relating to the effect of international sanctions on obligations and termination rights under ISDA transactions.

 Globe Investment Holdings Limited v (1) Commercial Bank of Dubai (2) Hortin Holding Limited (3) Lodge Hill Limited (4) Westdene Investment Limited (5) VS 1897 (Cayman) Limited – successful in obtaining an ex parte worldwide freezing order before the DIFC Courts over assets to the value of circa.
 USD 180 million.
-An important final decision on the DIFC Courts’ jurisdiction and the enforcement principle where an injunction is sought over parties outside the DIFC and UAE.
+An important decision on the enforcement principle and the DIFC Courts’ jurisdiction where an injunction is sought over parties outside the DIFC and UAE.

-Advising on the termination of multi-million-dollar swap transactions as a result of international sanctions against major Russian financial institutions, including a consideration of UK, US, EU and UN sanctions and the effect of OFSI and OFAC licences.
+Advising on the termination of multi-million-dollar swap transactions as a result of international sanctions against major Russian financial institutions, including a consideration of UK, US, EU Jersey, Gibraltar and UN sanctions, certain OFSI and OFAC licences and measures imposed by the German regulator, BaFin.

 Advising on MiFID technical standards with respect to pre- and post-trade control implementation by financial institutions providing direct access to commodity trading platforms and associated due diligence.